 Playgrounds are the ideal places for children to practice their social skills, including inclusivity.
 Regardless of where it is — schools, places of worship, community centers, daycares or other locations — playgrounds can bring together children from all backgrounds and help them develop the necessary social skills they will use for the rest of their lives.

-At Playworld, we have been providing playground equipment and designing and building playgrounds since 1971.
-We are eager to share our experience and expertise to help you understand how to make your playground beneficial to your community.
+At Playworld, we have been providing inclusive playground equipment and designing and building playgrounds since 1971.
+We are eager to share our experience and expertise to help you understand how to make your playground beneficial and more accessible for all community members.

 Whether you are ready to get started on your new playground or just have questions about our products and services, we welcome all comments and inquiries.
 Fill out our contact form, and we will get back to you as soon as possible.